abhijeetroyyy/uber-clone/backend/README.md

 1. Register a new user by sending a POST request to `/users/register` with the required fields.
 2. Log in with an existing user by sending a POST request to `/users/login` with the email and password.
 3. Use the returned JWT token for authenticated requests.
+4. Get the user profile by sending a GET request to `/users/profile` with the JWT token.
+5. Log out the user by sending a GET request to `/users/logout` with the JWT token.